-Volvo C70 owners have reported 19 problems linked to electrical system (under the electrical system category).
+Volvo C70 owners have reported 19 problems related to electrical system (under the electrical system category).

-The vehicle involved is a 2009 Volvo C70.
 Driver door unlatches without warning; interior lights illuminated.
 Door moves/opens about 1/4-1/2 inch but safety catch prevents full opening.
 Driving over smooth road, top down.
 No highway or surface interruptions (such as bumps or holes) that jarred door open.
 Same events has happened about 8-10 separate times.
 Dealer reports no codes captured and unwilling to replace door lock assembly.
-This electrical system problem happened on Mar.
-20, 2012.

 See all problems of the 2009 Volvo C70.

-The vehicle involved was a 2004 Volvo C70.
 My wife and I leased this car in April 2004 .
 Since that time we have had it to dealer for service eight times for starting problems.
 The car can be hot or cold.
 It will not stall while running this is just when you go to start it.
 So far, they have replaceed an immobilizer two times,an engine speed sensor three times, replaced an engine immobilzer antenna ring two times, a main relay once,totally reloaded the computer system once,and replaced an rpm sensor once.
 This is by far the worse car I've ever had.
 I still have one year to go on the lease and we don't even feel like driving it.
 I defiantly want to pursue the florida lemon law on this car I want Volvo to take this inferior product back now.
 My wife is a Ford retiree and we leased this car mainly because Ford owns Volvo.
 What a mistake.
-This issue happened on 09/17/04.

 See all problems of the 2004 Volvo C70.

 The electronic throttle module or vehicle speed control had to be replaced on my 1999 Volvo C70.